 - Confirming that any conditions of registration detailed in Section 3.1.3 Selection and Admission have been met; - Confirming or proposing the precise area in which a candidate's work is developing, and - Administrative withdrawal of registration.
-When administrative withdrawal is recommended by a supervisor, he/she must obtain the comments of Director of Graduate Studies, who is responsible for notifying the candidate that withdrawal has been recommended.
+When administrative withdrawal is recommended by a supervisor, he/she must obtain the comments of Associate Dean for Research and Graduate Studies, who is responsible for notifying the candidate that withdrawal has been recommended.
 The candidate is then given an opportunity to submit his/her views to the Graduate and Research Committee before it reaches a decision as to whether or not the candidate's studies should be withdrawn.
-The candidate may appeal the administrative withdrawal of his/her degree by written appeal to the Director of Graduate Studies who will bring it to the Academic Review Committee, a standing committee of the RUSVM.
+The candidate may appeal the administrative withdrawal of his/her degree by written appeal to the Associate Dean for Research and Graduate Studies who will bring it to the Academic Review Committee, a standing committee of the RUSVM.
 The Academic Review Committee will make a recommendation to the Dean.